wqoortke/CourseProject/README.md

 ## Course Project on the topic: "Constructing a neural network model for time series forecasting based on irregular Z vectors"

-Avdeev Evgenyi
-Student, Applied mathematics and informatics, Faculty of Computer Science
+Avdeev Evgeniy Sergeevich, Applied mathematics and informatics, Student at Faculty of Computer Science

 Project Supervisor: